rxm/fslogger/ReadMe.md

 * Installs `fslogger` in `/opt/share/fslogger`
 * A `logs` directory for the DeepXi POSTs in `/opt/share/fslogger`
 * A script to use with `service`
-* A logrotate configuration for the server output (but not for the POST detetions)
+* A logrotate configuration for the server output (but not for the POST detections)
 * Sets `fslogger` to restart on reboot

-I you have previously installed using this method, the instaler script will not overwrite `fslogger.conf`
+I you have previously installed using this method, the installer script will not overwrite `fslogger.conf`

 As a super user: